Babies can easily pick up infections within the first 28 days after birth since they’re most vulnerable during that time.

 Why good hygiene is so important

 Globally, an estimated 35% of newborn mortality can be attributed to infection.
-The following hygiene and clean care practices at home can make sure that Your Baby doesn’t get unnecessarily sick by germs or viruses:
+The following hygiene and clean care practices at home can make sure that Your Child doesn’t get unnecessarily sick by germs or viruses:

-Sanitize all feeding equipment: Sterilizing the feeding kit (including breast pump attachments) protects Your Baby from microbes that could be ingested during feeding.
+Sanitize all feeding equipment: Sterilizing the feeding kit (including breast pump attachments) protects Your Child from microbes that could be ingested during feeding.
 To prevent contamination, it’s mandatory to wash your hands before handling the feeding tools.
 Again, if your baby uses a milk bottle, wash and sterilize it after each use to remove the unwanted germs.

-Sanitize your home: Keep your home clean to reduce Your Baby ’s exposure to harmful germs and microbes.
+Sanitize your home: Keep your home clean to reduce Your Child ’s exposure to harmful germs and microbes.
 Always clean the floors with a disinfectant solution.
 Be sure to sanitize the areas your baby uses.
-If you prepare Your Baby ’s food in your kitchen, make sure the utensils are properly cleaned with warm water and detergent.
+If you prepare Your Child ’s food in your kitchen, make sure the utensils are properly cleaned with warm water and detergent.
 Always clean the kitchen and bathroom with a good disinfectant.

-Don’t expose Your Baby to groups of people in the first six weeks: If your baby comes in contact with a lot of people, the higher the chances of coming in contact with someone who is sick, especially during flu season.
+Don’t expose Your Child to groups of people in the first six weeks: If your baby comes in contact with a lot of people, the higher the chances of coming in contact with someone who is sick, especially during flu season.
 To prevent the spread of everyday infections, such as common colds, flu, and digestive disorders, adopt healthy hand-washing routines.
 It’s important to keep yourself healthy when you’re nursing a newborn.